GPUWorks/vizi/README.md

 the snippet above line by line.

-The first argument of the `draw/3` function is the `pid` of our `CanvasView` instance, the second argument is a parameters term that is passed to the drawing function every time it is invoked.
-The params argument accepts any Elixir term, but is a map by convention.
+The first argument of the `draw/3` function is the `pid` of our `CanvasView` instance, the second argument is a parameters map that is passed to the drawing function every time it is invoked.
+Parameters are especially useful for animations, as we will see in the next example.
 The third argument expects a function that performs the actual drawing.
-The signature of this function is expected to be: `(params, width, height, context -> {:ok, params})` The first argument are the aforementioned params, the second and third argument are the width and height of the view and the fourth and last argument is a handle to the drawing context.
+The signature of this function is expected to be: `(params, width, height, context -> any)` The first argument are the aforementioned params, the second and third argument are the width and height of the view and the fourth and last argument is a handle to the drawing context.
 The drawing context is an opaque resource type managed by the native code part of Vizi.